Chris Watts Kept Away From Funeral Of Wife Shannan & Daughters Because He ‘Knew Better’

 Chris Watts knew better than to mess with his wife and daughters’ funeral plans.

-According to People, this past Saturday, Shannan Watts and her 4-year-old daughter Bella and her 3-year-old daughter Celeste were laid to rest in an hour and half ceremony at a church in North Carolina.
+According to People, this past Saturday, Shannan Watts, her 4-year-old daughter Bella, and her 3-year-old daughter Celeste were laid to rest in an hour and a half ceremony at a church in North Carolina.
 Shannan was pregnant with a little boy at the time of her murder and he was also honored at the ceremony.

-But while many family and friends of the Watts family were present at the services there was one person who knew better than to intervene with anything — Chris Watts.
+But while many family and friends of the Watts family were present at the services, there was one person who knew better than to intervene with anything — Chris Watts.
 While he is currently in jail awaiting the trial for the murder of his wife and children, he wouldn’t be able to actually attend the services anyway, but he also knew better than to try and have any input on the services, according to a source.

 “He knew better than to suggest anything,” the source says.